 Well, let me start.

-First of all, he believes he’s a good guy and wants a pat on a back for it.
+First of all, he believes he’s a good guy and wants a pat on the back for it.

-He cheats on his wife and stops not because it’s morally wrong but because he’s too afraid of the reprocations she could make out of it.
+He cheats on his wife and stops not because it’s morally wrong but because he’s too afraid of the reciprocations she could make out of it.

 He’s worried about his career rather than his family.

-He took advantage of way too young and naive girl.
+He took advantage of a way too young and naive girl.

 His actions are irrational, which is ridiculous considering his constant overthinking.

 He’s convinced every woman wants him.